elenasacristan/treebooks/README.md

 ##### projects.html

-In this page the user can see how much money has been raised by the charity since the charity started and the user also can see rental since the beginning.
+In this page the user can see how much money has been raised by the charity since the charity started and the user also can see how many times books have been rented since the beginning.

 Also, the user will see what are the projects that the charity is trying to raise money for and what is the target for each.